- April 26, 2016

 Action role-playing, puzzle solving, and crafting combine in this sprawling open-world fantasy epic, which invites you to take on a range of sweeping quests, battle unforgettable adversaries, and experience the adventure of a lifetime.
 An interactive, physics-based world of wonder bursting with colorful characters and exotic islands filled with tricks, traps, and treasures to explore awaits your c…

-- The art style and music are delightful, reminiscent of classic adventure games like The Legend of Zelda: Wind Waker.
+- Cornerstone: The Song of Tyrim features a charming art style reminiscent of classic games like The Legend of Zelda: Wind Waker, with colorful environments and engaging character designs.

-- The game is plagued by numerous bugs and glitches, which can disrupt gameplay and lead to frustrating experiences.
+- The game is plagued by numerous bugs and performance issues, including glitches that can lead to frustrating gameplay moments and even game-breaking scenarios.

 “Sadly, the game feels unfinished; several quests I've seen in books don't look very coherent, and I'm uncertain if they can be finished at all.”